Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 By Guðrúnarlaug in Sælingsdalur valley

-It had been lovely and informative visiting the peninsula, and I am glad we didn't rush through it and stayed at the peninsula for the night.
+It had been lovely and informative visiting the peninsula, and I am glad we didn't rush through it and stayed there for the night.

-To me, it felt like stepping back in time, from when I was travelling with my family.
-Then very few tourists visited Iceland and we had the roads almost to ourselves when we were travelling.
+To me, it felt like stepping back in time to when I was travelling with my family.
+Then, very few tourists visited Iceland, and we had the roads almost to ourselves when we were travelling.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

-You can visit this area by renting a car in Reykjavík and drive to the west.
+You can visit this area by renting a car in Reykjavík and driving west.
 The road number for the peninsula is 590.

 Here is the location of Fellsströnd on Google Maps.